ertw/lib_hw/WARP.md

 make reconfigure        # Force CMake reconfiguration
 ```

+**IMPORTANT**: After modifying CMakeLists.txt, you MUST run `make reconfigure` before `make build`.
+The build system does not automatically detect CMake changes, so running only `make build` will use the old configuration.

 ### Flashing to Device
 ```bash
 make flash              # Auto-detect and copy to BOOTSEL volume (RPI-RP2350/RPI-RP2)